 Also notice that you’re required to check a box that says you are the owner of the property or you have the consent of the property owner to look up the information.

-What to Do Once You Know It’s Owned by Fannie or Freddie?
+What to Do Once You Know Your Loan Is Owned by Fannie or Freddie?

 - Take note of the lender or loan servicer listed on the results page